tonethar/IGME-230-GDD-2017-Fall/exercises/ICE2A/2A_ICE-basicMarkup.md

 ## Adding Basic CSS Formatting
 Now we're going to use CSS to start to make the page look a bit more like the original Wikipedia entry.

 Create a new file in the ICE2A folder called cremebrulee.css.
-Add a link to the stylesheet in your <head> by typing `<link rel="stylesheet" href="cremebrulee.css"`.
+Add a link to the stylesheet in your <head> by typing `<link rel="stylesheet" type="text/css" href="cremebrulee.css" />`.

 For today, since you've already done quite a bit of work, I'm going to give you the CSS to start with.
 Paste the following style rules into your cremebrulee.css file: